All Episodes

 The government can help, but it can't do it all.

-Hurricane uh uh school bus Ray Nagan, the mayor of New Orleans, to make sure that his city knew what the limitations of his government and the state government and the federal government were, told everybody in that city during his inauguration or whatever.
+School bus Ray Nagan, the mayor of New Orleans, to make sure that his city knew what the limitations of his government and the state government and the federal government were, told everybody in that city during his inauguration or whatever, this happens again, you get yourself out.

-The one thing that Katrina has told us is take care of yourself.
+The one thing that Katrina has told us is, take care of yourself.

-There was Katrina was a failure of citizenship.
+Katrina was a failure of citizenship.

-There were three failures failure of government at three levels and a failure of citizenship.
+There were three failures, failure of government at three levels and a failure of citizenship.

 It's a war zone in the first place.